-To protect against unauthorized access to data that is stored on and transferred between replication masters and slaves, set up all the servers involved using the security measures that you would choose for any MySQL instance in your installation, as described in Chapter 6, Security.
+To protect against unauthorized access to data that is stored on and transferred between replication source servers and replicas, set up all the servers involved using the security measures that you would choose for any MySQL instance in your installation, as described in Chapter 6, Security.
 In addition, for servers in a replication topology, consider implementing the following security measures:

-Set up masters and slaves to use encrypted connections to transfer the binary log, which protects this data in motion.
+Set up sources and replicas to use encrypted connections to transfer the binary log, which protects this data in motion.
 Encryption for these connections must be activated using a

 CHANGE MASTER TOstatement, in addition to setting up the servers to support encrypted network connections.
 See Section 17.3.1, “Setting Up Replication to Use Encrypted Connections”.

-Encrypt the binary log files and relay log files on masters and slaves, which protects this data at rest, and also any data in use in the binary log cache.
+Encrypt the binary log files and relay log files on sources and replicas, which protects this data at rest, and also any data in use in the binary log cache.
 Binary log encryption is activated using the

 binlog_encryptionsystem variable.
 See Section 17.3.2, “Encrypting Binary Log Files and Relay Log Files”.